DhaneshGore/Speech-to-Text-Accurate-Audio-Transcriptions-with-Deep-Learning/README.md

 ---

-# WAV to Text ML Transcription Tool
+# WAV to Text Transcription Tool

 A machine learning project that converts WAV audio files to text transcriptions using advanced speech recognition models.
 This project leverages **Facebook's Wav2Vec2 model** to provide accurate transcriptions for various audio files, enhancing accessibility and usability.